Image maker. Traveller. Writer. Aspiring Humanitarian. Mobile Photo Educator.

 Tours to South Africa

 With eight trips to South Africa and over six months combined in-country since December 2012, Andrea is available to consult and offer guidance in planning your once-in-a-lifetime trip.
-Visit Tours to South Africa to join Andrea on a trip to this incredible part of the world.

 In May 2013, Andrea founded The Heart of a Woman Project (THOAW).
 THOAW is a women’s mobile photography and digital literacy initiative that partners with non-profit organizations.